 i) There are no charges or satisfaction which are yet to be registered with the Registrar of Companies beyond the statutory period.

-j) The monthly Stock Statements as submitted to the Banks/Financial Institutions are in agreement with the books of account of the Company.
+j) The monthly Stock Statements as submitted to the Banks are materially in agreement with the books of account of the Company.

 k) The Company has not entered into any scheme of arrangement which has an accounting impact on current year or previous year.